Letter from Anna

 I answer questions about getting started, getting published and even the embarrassing ones, like "How much money do you make?"
 In a one-day visit I'll do three major presentations (group size doesn't matter), sign books, meet informally with a small group of students, have lunch with teachers.
 Tell me what you need.

-Fee: $1,000 per day, plus expenses; 2-day minimum outside of New Mexico.
+Fee: $750 per day, plus expenses; negotiable in New Mexico.
 To get your money's worth, students must know something about my books.
 I'll fill in the rest!

 RIO GRANDE STORIES